with Brent Morton

 After completing any module, an aspiring teacher can audit the course or retake the course in a Mentor role at no charge.
 Mentors get to marinate more in the teachings and provide support to first-time students through an email “buddy” system.
 Also included will be Zoom mentor meetings where Brent will give a “peek behind the curtain” to discuss the more subtle intentions behind teaching methodology.
 Time will be allotted in meetings for teaching consultation as well.

-Daylong retreats are all 10am-4pm with a lunch break.
+Daylong retreats sessions are Livestream as well from 10am-4pm with a lunch break.

-Cost:$400 each for Modules 1-3 up to two weeks prior to start date, $420 after.
+Cost: $400 each for Modules 1-3.
 No additional charge for Mentorship and Consultation.